Olatokunbo360/We_Rate_Dogs/README.md

 _tweet-json.txt_: file that contains all the saved tweets from the X API returned as JSON objects.

+_README.md_: This file, providing an overview of the project and instructions for use.

+_requirements.txt_: This file provides the list of the Python libraries used for this project.

 **Dependencies**

 The analysis is conducted using Python programming language and several libraries including: